 His blog focuses on anxiety and many other related topics.
 If you want to know the reasons why most people suffer from anxiety disorders, or why anxiety brings so much pain and suffering, this blog is the place to look.
 By reading Paul David’s articles, you will learn a lot about anxiety and how it affects people.

-But this blog offers more than just relevant information about mental health.
+But Anxiety No More blog offers more than just relevant information about mental health.
 If you are struggling with anxiety or any other mental illness related to it and you need initial advice on how to overcome it, there are tons of anxiety tips and guidelines to be found here.
 David provides step-by-step procedures to beat anxiety without sacrificing the other aspects of your life.

 It is important to note that if you are experiencing panic attacks and other anxiety disorders, it is best to consult a health professional.
 The blog only serves as a resource and inspiration for people struggling with this particular type of mental illness.